-Adopted Project Estimate (2010 \$) ed Project Estimate (2010 \$) Cost-Savings Idea Estimate (2010 \$) Range \$149 million \$138 million \$8-13 million
+Adopted Project Estimate (2010 \$) Cost-Savings Idea Estimate (2010 \$) Range of Savings (2010 \$) \$149 million \$138 million \$8-13 million

 Downtown Station Design Cost-Savings Potential: \$10-18 million

 3c) Relocate Station to NE 6th Street

 The adopted project provides a cut-and-cover tunnel and station with a center platform and mezzanine.
 The mezzanine allows passengers to move below the street from entrances along the sides of 110th Avenue to the center platform.
 Tunnel portal located in the median of NE 6th Street.